rawrafox/hagane-simd/README.md

-# Aventine SIMD vector library #
+# Hagane SIMD vector library #

-This is a crate that provides an SIMD vector library for Rust, it's nowhere near as polished or complete as the language support in Clang / OpenCL (compiler limitations) but it's intended to be a start to get us out and be productive at least.
+This is a crate that provides an SIMD vector library for Rust and specifically the ObjC bridge `hagane`, it's nowhere near as polished or complete as the language support in Clang / OpenCL but it's intended to be a start to get us out and be productive at least.

 The main goal is to be ABI compatible with the Apple standard library `simd` for use on macOS and iOS.
 Right now it only builds on Apple platforms since we depend on `libSystem`, but the goal is to replace those bits as soon as possible.